Learning Is Everywhere

 Use a song to describe every day activities.
 The tune of “London Bridges Falling Down” is an easy one to use.
 Simply insert the description of what is being done.
 “Now we’re putting on your shirt, on your shirt, on your shirt.
 Now we’re putting on your shirt, my dear baby.”
 Let your toddler decide which item to do next.
 Creative Thinking and Expression

 Summer Fun!
 Use a wading pool (or the bath tub) and plenty of different sized cups and containers to allow your toddler to pour water from one place to the next.
-Help your toddler select the big cup or the little cup, and help him distinguish between full and empty.
-This activity develops fine motor and gross motor skills in a fun, stress free way!
-Ask your toddler to make predictions about what will happen when the parent manipulates the containers.
-Will the large jar of water fit in the small jar?
+Help him select the big cup or the little cup, and help him distinguish between full and empty.
+This activity develops fine motor and gross motor skills!
+Ask him to make predictions about what will happen when you manipulate the containers.
+Will the large cup of water fit in the small cup?
 How many small cups of fill the large cup?
-Use your hands to explore the containers and feel the water moving.
-Explore what does the water sound like/ feel like when It’s dumped out of the container?
+Use hands to explore the containers and feel the water moving.
+Explore what does the water sound like/ feel like when it’s dumped out of the container.
 Approaches to Learning through Play

 Summer Fun!
 With a pan of water and a paper bag or newspaper, make prints by dipping hands or feet into the water, then onto the paper bag/newspaper.
 Use other items such as the top of a cup, a stick or a leaf to make other water marked shapes.
 Which items makes the bigger mark?
 Watch them disappear as they dry.
 Which marks disappear the fastest?
 Approaches to Learning through Play

 Activities for Pre-Kindergarten: